 A venue for tomorrow

 Energy and water efficiency measures will be put into place, and further reductions in the stadium's carbon footprint will come as the metro connection being delivered by Qatar Rail is completed.
+Al Rayyan precinct will have conveniently located bike lanes and walking paths, as well as 125,000m2 of new green space featuring native, low water consumption plants for the community to enjoy.

 By the time Al Rayyan Stadium hosts its first 2022 FIFA World Cup™ match, football fans will be travelling via an environmentally friendly metro system to a truly sustainable venue.